rstudio/renv/tests/testthat/_snaps/bioconductor.md

     Code
       status()
     Output
-      The following package(s) are inconsistent:
+      The following package(s) are in an inconsistent state:

        package      installed recorded used
        BiocGenerics y         n        y